Afghan violence: Seven troops die in two attacks

-Nato is in the process of handing security operations to Afghan forces, and some areas have already been transferred.'We stay committed'
+Nato is in the process of handing security operations to Afghan forces, and some areas have already been transferred.

 The US-led International Security Assistance Force (Isaf) released a statement saying: "Two International Security Assistance Force service members were killed when an Afghan National Army soldier turned his weapon against Isaf service members in western Afghanistan today."

 It did not disclose the nationalities of the victims, but unnamed American officials later said the victims were US soldiers, AP reported.